~Agricultural News~

 substance that contains one or more recognized plant nutrients.
 It is made up

-when dissolved in water, will provide those 3 major nutrients.
-Fertilizers may
+which when dissolved in water, will provide those 3 major nutrients.

-be divided into two broad categories, natural and man-made.
-Natural fertilizers
+Fertilizers may be divided into two broad categories, natural and man-made.

-generally originate from unprocessed organism sources such as plants or
+Natural fertilizers generally originate from unprocessed organism sources such

-animals.
-Man-made fertilizers can be organic (for example, urea) or inorganic
+as plants or animals.
+Man-made fertilizers can be organic (for example, urea)

 8. How do I know what fertilizer to use?